 - Big Data

-However, while the world is getting a digital transformation, what enterprises are looking for the most is the humane touch at every digital touchpoint.
-The result is an increase in demand for talents who are committed, not just talented.
-Apart from skill expertise, businesses today need cloud computing professionals who can go the extra mile to take the lead, provide custom solutions, maintain human touch and increase reliability.
+However, while the world is getting a digital transformation, enterprises are looking for the most humane touch at every digital touchpoint.
+The result is increased demand for committed, not just talented, talents.
+Besides skill expertise, businesses need cloud computing professionals who can go the extra mile to take the lead, provide custom solutions, maintain the human touch and increase reliability.
 After all, we are trying to be digitally savvy, not robots.

 Future of Cloud computing is Bright

-With more businesses taking the cloud route, the usage and demand of cloud computing technologies, professionals and service providers are surely going to increase.
+With more businesses taking the cloud route, the usage and demand of cloud computing technologies, professionals and service providers will surely increase.